 Selecting the right supervisor and establishing some contact before you begin your application can be a lengthy progress so make sure you plan well ahead.
 It may feel time consuming at first, but remember that a PhD can take three to seven years to complete (depending on where you’re studying and whether you are studying full- or part-time).
 This is a long time to be working closely with someone so investing time early on to find the right fit for you will pay off in the long run.

-How do I make the most of my PhD supervisor relationship?
+Making the most of your PhD supervisor relationship

 When you start your PhD, you still need to figure out the best ways of communicating and working with your supervisor.
 This working relationship will be unlike any other you’ve had: a supervisor is not like a teacher who will give you assignments or mark your work; neither are they like a work boss to whom you are accountable.
 They are there to guide and support the development of your thesis, not someone you report to as you would in a school or workplace.